-No metallurgical factors have been applied to the Resource, as this is considered during Reserve calculation.
+No metallurgical factors have been applied to the Resource, as this is also considered during the Ore Reserve calculation.
 Recent metallurgical testing of RC composite samples of mineralisation indicate excellent recoveries within the oxide (98.7% with 65.3% gravity) and transitional material (96.2% with 49.3% gravity), and acceptable recoveries within the fresh rock (87.3% with 41.5% gravity).